qkaren/converse_reading_cmr/evaluation/README.md

 # Evaluation

+*Note that this setup is borrowed from the [DSTC7 Task2 evaluation](https://github.com/mgalley/DSTC7-End-to-End-Conversation-Modeling) and some the instructions or script might refer to dates of that campaign, but the scripts within this folder are self-contained and should still work after DSTC7.*

 ## Requirements
 * Works fine for both Python 2.7 and 3.6
 * Please **downloads** the following 3rd-party packages and save in a new folder `3rdparty`: